-Being a minimalist like Thoreau, Sri Aurobindo knows the difference between greed and need.
-We hardly find a sensuous description of food and objects in his poems like that of Keats' "The Eve of St'Agnes."
-The sonnets composed in the Pondicherry period project his desireless vision of life.
-He knows that there is nothingness in excess.
+Sri Aurobindo, being a minimalist like Thoreau, knows the difference between greed and need.
+We hardly find sensuous description of food and objects in his poems like that of Keats' "The Eve of St'Agnes".
+The sonnets written in Pondicherry period project his desireless vision of life.
+He knows that there is a nothingness in excess.
 In Edward Mooney's words, Thoreau lived an "ascetic, meditative way of life" (Mooney 2015: 97).
-Sri Aurobindo was not an ascetic like Thoreau.
-His philosophy was equanimity, which he learned from the Vedic scriptures.
+Sri Aurobindo was not an ascetic.
+His philosophy was equanimity, which he learnt from the Vedic scriptures.
+Furthermore, Thoreau is described as an ethico-religious figure by Mooney.
+Buell describes this as "Thoreau's religioaestheticism" in The Environmental Imagination (Buell 1995:138).
+Mooney quotes from Thoreau's "Epigraph" in Excursions with Thoreau to explain the Thoreauvian ethics: